MartinThoma/MartinThoma.github.io/_posts/2011-10-22-understanding-python-lists.md

 - Python
 featured_image: 2011/09/Python-Logo.png
 ---
 This article is about Python lists.
-I just want to show you some examples of the unexpected behaviour (for non-python-programmers) of lists in Python.
+I just want to show you some examples of the unexpected behavior (for non-python-programmers) of lists in Python.

 Imagine you have the following Python source code:
 {% highlight python %}#!/usr/bin/python